Get Yer Boots On: The Best of Slade

 Get Yer Boots On: The Best of Slade is a compilation album by the British rock band Slade, released in America only by Shout!
 Factory in March 2004.
 It was the first Slade compilation to be released in America since 1973's Sladest and was followed by the Shout!
 Factory compilation In for a Penny: Raves & Faves in 2007.
-The compilation features sixteen tracks, covering the band's commercial heyday from 1971–75, and their American commercial breakthrough in 1984 with "Run Runaway" and "My Oh My".
+The compilation features sixteen tracks, covering the band's commercial heyday from 1971 to 1975, and their American commercial breakthrough in 1984 with "Run Runaway" and "My Oh My".